emqx/emqx-exporter/README.md

 The `emqx-exporter` listens on HTTP port 8085 by default.
 See the `--help` output for more options.

 ### Preparation
-It requires access to the EMQX dashboard API with basic auth, so you need to sign in dashboard to create an API secret, then pass the API key and secret to startup argument as username and password.
+It requires access to the EMQX dashboard API with basic auth, so you need to sign in to the dashboard to create an API secret, then pass the API key and secret to the startup argument as username and password.

-Note that it is different to create secret between EMQX 5.x and EMQX 4.x.
+Note that it is different to create a secret between EMQX 5.x and EMQX 4.x.
-* **EMQX 5** create a new [API KEY](https://www.emqx.io/docs/en/v5.0/dashboard/system.html#api-keys) in dashboard.
+* **EMQX 5** create a new [API KEY](https://www.emqx.io/docs/en/v5.0/dashboard/system.html#api-keys) in the dashboard.
 * **EMQX 4** create a new `User` instead of `Application`

 ### Docker